AdamSawtell/aberp-bi-metabase/README.md

 Summary
 The purpose of this repository is to help you install Metabase Business Intelligence and configure AbilityERP (iDempiere) to make reporting much easier and more intuitive.

+Launch Ubuntu Instance
+  - Ec2: t2 Med, 30 gig (Min)

 Instructions

+Update Ubuntu
-  - Update Ubuntu - Sudo apt-get update
+  - sudo apt-get update

 Install java and postgresql if not already installed on this server.
   - sudo apt-get --yes install openjdk-11-jdk
   - sudo apt-get --yes install postgresql postgresql-contrib phppgadmin libaprutil1-dbd-pgsql

+Cteate a metabse folder
+- sudo mkdir metabase

 Clone Aberp-bi-metabse github repository
   - sudo git clone